 Rob Pease has more than 30 years of experience in global exploration and mine development.
 He was a director of Lune Gold and was most recently President and CEO of Sabina Gold and Silver Corp. from November 2011 until his retirement in February 2015.
 In 2006, Rob founded Terrane Metals Corp. to develop the Mount Milligan project in BC, Canada.
 Terrane Metals was acquired by Thompson Creek Metals Company Inc. for $700 million in 2010.
 Rob is a former director and strategic advisor to Richfield Ventures Corp. that was exploring the Blackwater gold project in BC, Canada.
 In 2011, Richfield Ventures was acquired by New Gold Inc. for $500 million.
 The majority of Rob’s prior career was spent at Placer Dome Inc. His last position there was GM, Canada Exploration & Global Major Projects.
 In 2010, the Association of Mineral Exploration BC named Rob their “BC Mining Person of the Year”.

-Christian Milau was appointed CEO of Luna Gold in August 2016.
+Christian Milau was the CEO of Luna Gold from August 2016 until it merged with JDL Gold in March 2017 to form Trek Mining.
 Before joining Luna Gold, Christian was the CEO of True Gold until it was acquired by Endeavour Mining for approximately $240 million in April 2016.
 At True Gold, Christian was integral to development of the Karma Gold Mine where, under his leadership, True Gold was able to successfully negotiate agreements with the government and community in Burkina Faso, recommence construction, complete development, and reach production, all in under 14 months.
 Christian is a Canadian Chartered Professional Accountant with over 20 years of experience in mining and finance.
 In addition to his background in finance and capital markets, Christian brings important operational, government and stakeholder relations experience, including successfully negotiating various community, security, fiscal and tax agreements.
 Prior to True Gold, Christian held senior positions at Endeavour Mining, New Gold, BNP Paribas in London, and Deloitte.
 Christian is currently a director of Northern Dynasty and Plateau Uranium.

 Greg Smith was the CEO of JDL Gold and was a director of Luna Gold.
 Prior to his role with JDL, he held the roles of CEO and founder of Anthem United, President and CEO of Esperanza Resources prior to its sale to Alamos Gold, and CFO of Minefinders Corporation prior to its sale to Pan American Silver.
 Previously Greg has held management positions at both Goldcorp and the mining division of KPMG LLP, and he also acted as a director of Premier Royalty prior to its sale to Sandstorm Gold.
 Currently Greg is a director and the Audit Committee Chair of both Chesapeake Gold and Royalty North Partners.
 Greg is a Canadian Chartered Professional Accountant and was the recipient of the 2013 CA Early Achievement Award and the 2014 Business in Vancouver Top 40 under 40.